Varshan1123/Homework-Hero-Student-Productivity-Parental-Engagement-App/README.md

 ## Problem Statement
 Students often struggle to complete homework consistently due to lack of structure, motivation, and real-time feedback.
 Parents have limited visibility into their child’s progress, and teachers find it difficult to track submissions across multiple students.
 This results in missed deadlines, lower engagement, and poor accountability. <br>
 Homework Hero bridges this gap by providing:
-Enabling teachers to assign and monitor homework.
+Enabling teachers to assign and monitor homework.<br>
-A centralized dashboard for students to view and submit homework.
+A centralized dashboard for students to view and submit homework.<br>
-Notifications for parents once all homework is done.
+Notifications for parents once all homework is done.<br>
-A reward-based motivation system that reinforces positive study habits.
+A reward-based motivation system that reinforces positive study habits.<br>

 ## Product Vision
 To make learning more engaging and accountable by integrating students, parents, and teachers into one seamless digital workflow.